7h3v01c3/tutorials/force_rescan_windows_tutorial.md

    ```
    divid.exe -force_rescan=1
    ```
 5. Let the process complete.
-This may take some time depending on your wallet and blockchain sync status.
+This may take some time depending on your wallet transaction history.
   - Leave this CMD window open while scanning

 ---